-We updated this article to include a new tip to writing a successful grant application.
-The article was published originally on August 7, 2019.
+We updated this article to include new tips to writing a successful grant application.
+The article was originally published in August 2019.

 Grant support is critical to help early-stage science and tech innovators achieve early proof of concept for their ideas.
 However, the number of startups applying for grants continues to grow each year.
 If you’re planning to apply for a grant, there are several ways to ensure that your application stands out from the competition.

-Based on my conversations with many review panels, here are eight things to keep in mind when writing your grant application.
+Here are nine things to keep in mind when writing a winning grant application:

 Follow the application guidelines

-This seems like common sense, but I’ve seen applications from promising teams get denied because they didn’t carefully follow the guidelines.
-Funders put a great deal of effort to ensure the guidelines articulate exactly what’s required in the application.
+This may seem like common sense, but a surprising number of promising teams don’t receive grant funding because they didn’t carefully follow the guidelines.
+Funders put in a great deal of effort to ensure those guidelines articulate exactly what’s required in the application.
 In a way, they’re providing you with a formula for success.
-Make sure you read the guidelines carefully and check off that you’ve met each requirement in your application.
-If you’re unsure about an application requirement, reach out to the funder for clarification or check the Frequently Asked Questions.
+Make sure to carefully read all the information provided and note each completed requirement.
+If you’re unsure, check the Frequently Asked Questions or reach out to the funder directly for clarification.
 Generally, they’re more than happy to answer a thoughtful question about the application if it will help increase the applicant’s chances for funding.

-Another reason to follow application guidelines: reviewers notice teams who pay attention to detail—and those who don’t.
-Attention to detail is a critical skill in business and entrepreneurship.
-It’s wise to illustrate that skill to potential funders and mentors during your initial interaction.
+Another reason to follow application guidelines: Reviewers notice teams that pay attention to detail—and those that don’t.
+It’s a critical skill in business and entrepreneurship, and wise to illustrate that skill to potential funders and mentors during your initial interaction.

 Write for a lay audience